Now that the weather is warming and drying up, you probably can’t wait to spend more time outside. But the summer sun is a classic double-edged sword.

 Another benefit of loading your plate with fresh produce: There’s less room for junk.
 The same AJCN study found that a diet high in carbohydrates was linked to more skin wrinkling, while other research found a link between diets high in meat and fat and squamous cell carcinoma.

-Beyond fruits and vegetables, there’s one herb in particular that’s a smart supplement for skin: French Maritime pine bark.
-Found off the southwest coast of France, pine bark’s many antioxidant properties promote the health of your skin, as well as your heart, joints, and ligaments.
+Beyond fruits and vegetables, there’s one herbal extract in particular that’s a smart supplement for skin: pine bark extract.
+Derived from several species of medicinal pines, pine bark extract’s many antioxidant properties promote the health of your skin, as well as your heart, joints, and ligaments.

 2. Go Greek